WPaxos: Wide Area Network Flexible Consensus: Evaluation

-In this first set of experiments, we compare the latency of $Q_1$ and $Q_2$ accesses in three types of quorums: grid quorum and WPaxos quorum with $F=0$ and $1$.
-The grid quorum uses a single node per zone/region for $Q_1$, requiring all nodes in one zone/region to form $Q_2$.
-WPaxos quorum uses majority nodes in a zone consequently requires one fewer node in $Q_2$ than Grid to tolerant one node failure.
-When $F$=0, $Q_1$ uses all 5 zones and $Q_2$ remains in the same region.
-With $F$=1, $Q_1$ uses 4 zones which reduce phase-1 latency simnifically, but $Q_2$ requires 2 zones/regions thus exhibits WAN latency.
+In this set of experiments, we compare the latency of $Q_1$ and $Q_2$ accesses in three different fault tolerance configurations: ($f_z\!=\!f_n\!=\!0$), ($f_z\!=\!0; f_n\!=\!1$), and ($f_z\!=\!f_n\!=\!1$).
+The configurations with $f_n\!=\!0$ uses a single node per zone/region for $Q_1$, requiring all nodes in one zone/region to form $Q_2$, while configurations with $f_n\!=\!1$ require one fewer node in $Q_2$.
+When $f_z\!=\!0$, $Q_1$ uses all 5 zones and $Q_2$ remains in a single region.
+With $f_z\!=\!1$, $Q_1$ uses 4 zones which reduce phase-1 latency significantly, but $Q_2$ requires 2 zones/regions thus exhibits WAN latency.
 In each region we simultaneously generated a fixed number (1000) of phase-1 and phase-2 requests, and measured the latency for each phase.
-Figure~\ref{fig:quorum} shows the average latency in phase-1 (left) and phase-2 (right), and the differences between WPaxos $F$=0 quorum with Grid quorum in data labels above the bar.
+Figure~\ref{fig:quorum} shows the average latency in phase-1 (left) and phase-2 (right).

-Quorum size of $Q_1$ in Grid is half of that for WPaxos $F$=0, but both experience average latency of about one round trip to the farthest peer region, since the communication happens in parallel.
-Within a zone, however, $F$=0 can tolerate one straggler node, reducing the latency for the most frequently used $Q_2$ quorum type.
-Due to lack of space, we use $F$=0 quorum in following experiments to show the better performance of WPaxos, as similar performance may also achieved with $F$=1 when two zones are deployed in different AWS availability zones in the same region.
+Quorum size of $Q_1$ in $f_n\!=\!1$ configurations is half of that for WPaxos with $f_n\!=\!0$, but both experience average latency of about one round trip to the farthest peer region, since the communication happens in parallel.
+Within a zone, however, $f_n\!=\!1$ can tolerate one straggler node, reducing the latency for the most frequently used $Q_2$ quorum type.